devdigital/ie-cors/README.md

 This sample is a React application which uses [isomorphic-fetch](https://github.com/matthew-andrews/isomorphic-fetch) to perform the API request (although a jQuery API service example is also provided).

 isomorphic-fetch provides a consistent API on Node and in the browser.
 It wraps GitHub's [WHATWG Fetch polyfill](https://github.com/github/fetch) which allows the use of `fetch` on browsers that [do not yet support it](http://caniuse.com/#feat=fetch).
-The WHATWG Fetch polyfill uses `XMLHttpRequest` under the hood - hence XDomain also works with isomorphic-fetch too.
+The WHATWG Fetch polyfill uses `XMLHttpRequest` under the hood - hence **XDomain also works with isomorphic-fetch**.

 > Note that you must also use a Promise polyfill in order to use isomorphic-fetch - this sample uses `babel-polyfill`.